shinybrar/releaseer/README.md

-# Software Release Walkthrough
+# Releaseer

-Releaseer is a repository which provides **a walkthrough for releasing software.**
+This project aims to provide a walkthrough for best practices in release automation.

 ## Introduction